Icinga/icingaweb2-module-director/doc/79-Jobs.md

 =====================

-The [background daemon](75-Background-Daemon.md) is responsible for running Jobs accoring our schedule.
+The [background daemon](75-Background-Daemon.md) is responsible for running Jobs according to our schedule.
 Director allows you to schedule eventually long- running tasks so that they can run in the background.

 Currently this includes: